En Español (866) 963-9353

 (cents per kWh for the latest month available)

 The residential electricity rates listed below are shown in cents per kilowatt-hour (kWh), a measurement that indicates the amount of energy used that is equal to consuming 1000 watts per hour.
-On average, U.S. residents consume around 897 kWh per month, which is then multiplied by the rate to determine overall electricity cost.
+On average, U.S. residents consume around 887 kWh per month, which is then multiplied by the rate to determine overall electricity cost.
 Along with the current rates, the table also provides rates for the previous year and the percentage of increase or decrease of the rate change.
-Only eight states saw rate decreases from 2021 to 2022, while the rest incurred price increases - unsurprising in a year with rising prices for gas and other electricity components spike.
+In October 2023, the average electricity rate was lower than the 2022 rate in 20 states.
+Given that Natural Gas prices peaked in Q4 2022, it is not surprising that some states reaped savings on their electric bill.

-You can compare the average monthly cost residents are paying per state for electricity.
+In the table below, you can compare the average electricity rates by state to determine the monthly cost residents pay.
 As reflected in the numbers, higher rates per kWh often result in higher monthly costs.

 State Average Electric Rate: